Marker Logo

 Erected 2017 by Texas Historical Commission.
 (Marker Number 20147.)

 Location.
 31° 46.251′ N, 95° 37.945′ W. Marker is in Palestine, Texas, in Anderson County.
-Marker is at the intersection of East Palestine Avenue (State Highway 19) and North Laura Street, on the right when traveling east on East Palestine Avenue.
+It is at the intersection of East Palestine Avenue (State Highway 19) and North Laura Street, on the right when traveling east on East Palestine Avenue.
 Touch for map.
 Marker is at or near this postal address: 118 East Palestine Avenue, Palestine TX 75801, United States of America.
 Touch for directions.

 Osjetea Briggs Marker image.
 Click for full size.

-Photographed By QuesterMark, September 4, 2021
+Photographed by QuesterMark, September 4, 2021

 2. Osjetea Briggs Marker